zbyju/obsidian/1. Fleeting notes/Thinking in Bets.md

 Maybe the situation itself is not in our favor and we are choosing from bad choices, all of which are likely to fail.
 Maybe we made a good decision based on the available information, but the decisive information was hidden.
 Maybe we chose a high likelihood choice, but got unlucky.

-## Second-best choice is not wrong
+Second-best choice is not wrong!
 It's still a really good choice and better than the rest of them.

+We need to good results for one bad one to make even emotionally.